 Step Three: Clean Your Cell Phone

-Testing a small area out first will ensure that your cell phone does not have an adverse effect to the rubbing alcohol.
-Once you have established it is safe, wipe the area you plan on painting with the rubbing alcohol.
-Wait 1 minute to allow the surface area to dry properly.
+Testing a small area out first will ensure that your cell phone does not have an adverse effect on the rubbing alcohol.
+Once you have established it is safe, wipe the area you plan on painting with rubbing alcohol.
+Wait one minute to allow the surface area to dry properly.

 Step Four: Test Your Nail Polish out on a Small Area on the Phone